Alexandra Feodorovna (Alix of Hesse): Struggle to bear an heir

-In the end of 1901, Alexandra seemed to have become pregnant again, and Philippe swore that she was carrying a boy.
-By the summer of 1902, it was clear that the Empress was not pregnant.
+In the end of 1901 Alexandra seemed to have become pregnant again and Philippe swore that she was carrying a boy.
+By the summer of 1902 it was clear that the Empress was not pregnant.
 Grand Duke Constantine Constantinovich of Russia wrote, "From 8 August we have been waiting every day for confirmation of the Empress's pregnancy.
 Now we have suddenly learned that she is not pregnant, indeed that there never was any pregnancy, and that the symptoms that led to suppose it were in fact only anaemia!".
 In reality, Alexandra had had a molar pregnancy.
-On 19 August 1902, she had suffered a discharge of "a spherical, fleshy mass the size of a walnut", which Dr. Ott confirmed was a dead fertilized egg in the fourth week of gestation.
+On 19 August 1902 she had suffered a discharge of "a spherical, fleshy mass the size of a walnut", which Dr Dmitry Ott confirmed was a dead fertilized egg in the fourth week of gestation.
 To save face, the court physicians published a bulletin on 21 August claiming that Alexandra had "a straightforward miscarriage, without any complications."
 Humiliated, Alexandra sent Philippe to France.

-In 1903, Alexandra and Nicholas decided to support the canonisation of Seraphim of Sarov.
-Before he left Russia, Philippe told them that Seraphim would grant Alexandra a son.
-Seraphim was a monk in the Tambov region who had supposedly performed local miracles, he had been dead for seventy years.
+In 1903 Alexandra and Nicholas decided to support the canonisation of Seraphim of Sarov.
+Before he left Russia Philippe told them that Seraphim would grant Alexandra a son.
+Seraphim had been a monk in the Tambov region who had supposedly performed local miracles and had been dead for seventy years.
 The Metropolitan of Moscow reluctantly agreed to canonize the saint.
-On 19 August, Alexandra and Nicholas bathed in the Sarov Spring in which Seraphim had once bathed and prayed that the sacred waters would bless them with a son.
+On 19 August Alexandra and Nicholas bathed in the Sarov Spring in which Seraphim had once bathed and prayed that the sacred waters would bless them with a son.

-In 1904, Alexandra became pregnant.
+In 1904 Alexandra became pregnant.
 There was high anticipation for a son.
-As her due date drew near, a newspaper noted that “a few days will decide whether the Czarina is to be the most popular woman in Russia, or regarded by the great bulk of the people as a castaway – under the special wrath of God.”
-On 12 August 1904, Alexandra gave birth to Alexei Nikolaevich in Peterhof.
+As her due date drew near, a newspaper noted that "a few days will decide whether the Czarina is to be the most popular woman in Russia, or regarded by the great bulk of the people as a castaway – under the special wrath of God."
+On 12 August 1904 Alexandra gave birth to Alexei Nikolaevich in Peterhof.
 Alexei's birth affirmed Nicholas and Alexandra's faith in Philippe.
-In her diary, Nicholas's sister Olga wrote, "I am sure it was Seraphim who brought it about."
-Nicholas wrote to Militza to "pass on our gratitude and joy … to Philippe."
+In her diary Nicholas's sister Olga wrote, "I am sure it was Seraphim who brought it about."
+Nicholas wrote to Militza to "pass on our gratitude and joy ... to Philippe."